 1. Share Your Email with Care

 Do you share your address with strangers?
 Well, the same logic should be there when it comes to email addresses.
 It’s part of your web identity and rather significant.
 So, you should be careful when it comes to sharing your email address.
-Unless it is necessary, we don’t recommend sharing it to website or people.
+Unless it is necessary, we don’t recommend sharing it to a website or people.
 Particularly, you should be aware of the websites and services that don’t seem safe.
 Of course, basic digital knowledge is required for this.
 Only then you will be able to tell apart the real websites and fake ones.

 Talking of this, you should know about some online traps as well.
 You might have seen some offers and promotions that want you to provide your email address.
 In most cases, they are digital traps.
 And, people have a tendency to get into such traps.
 Using these email subscription forms, organizations and spammers collect email address.
 This database is then used for spam marketing.
 So, make sure you do trust the place/person before you share your email address.